nus-cs2103-AY2223S2/tp/docs/team/lennoxtr.md

 I implemented the exporting and importing features of Le Tracker:

-- **Exporting modules**, so that users don't have to worry about losing the data.
-Users may also want to export modules to a file, which serves as an archive, so that they can keep track of the productivity level and learning process after the semester ends.
+- **Exporting modules**, so that users don't have to worry about losing the data. sers may also want to export modules to a file, which serves as an archive, so that they can keep track of the productivity level and learning process after the semester ends.

-- `**Importing modules**, so that users may revise specific concepts from the modules they took.
+- `**Importing modules**, so that users may revise specific concepts from the modules they previously took.
 User can also use the feature to track productivity level during a semester.

 To implement said features, an `Archive` class was adapted from AB3's JSONStorage.

 #### Documentation

 - **User Guide**
-  - Update UG's documentation for the `tag`, `untag` commands
+  - Update the UG documentation for the `tag`, `untag` commands
 - **Developer Guide**
-  - Update DG's "Implementation" for `tag`, `untag`, `export`, `import` commands
+  - Update the DG "Implementation" section for the `tag`, `untag`, `export`, `import` commands
-  - Update DG's user stories, use cases, and manual testing instructions for the `tag`, `untag`, `export`, `import` commands
+  - Update the DG user stories, use cases, and manual testing instructions for the `tag`, `untag`, `export`, `import` commands

 #### Team-Based Tasks